ryanzec/train-ui/STYLE_GUIDE.md

 ## Return early when possible

-It is perferred to return early in code when possible.
-This helps reduce the amount of code that is intended and can be arguability easier to read.
+It is preferred to return early in code when possible.
+This helps reduce the amount of code that is intended and can be arguably easier to read.

 ```tsx
 // bad